Uncertain future rattles Italy's famed restaurants

 Venice's famed Harry's Bar — the birthplace of the Bellini cocktail of white peach juice and prosecco — has closed until further notice.

-“We can't think about opening with just five or six people" allowed inside at a time, said owner Arrigo Cipriani.
+“We can't think about opening with just five or six people" allowed inside at a time, owner Arrigo Cipriani said.

 Milan chef Matteo Fronduti, who won the first Italian edition of “Top Chef," announced that his Manna restaurant wouldn't reopen for now, given lingering questions about the continued risk of contagion and the Italian government's confusing regulations for restaurants.